Kamila Valieva: Personal life

-Valieva was born on 26 April 2006 in Kazan, Republic of Tatarstan, Russia.
-She is of Volga Tatar ethnicity.
-She has one pet dog, a Pomeranian named Lëva (Lyova), gifted to her in 2019 by fans.
-Valieva was enrolled in gymnastics, ballet, and figure skating classes at an early age by her mother but was encouraged to focus solely on skating after turning five.
+Valieva has one pet dog, a Pomeranian named Lëva (Lyova), gifted to her in 2019 by fans.
+Valieva was enrolled in rhythmic gymnastics, ballet, and figure skating classes at an early age by her mother but was encouraged to focus solely on skating after turning five.
 She named Nathan Chen as one of the skaters whose technique and ability she admires.
-Along with her teammate Alexandra Trusova, she prefers to use white Edea skating boots with silver blades in competition.
+Along with her teammate Alexandra Trusova, she prefers to use white Edea Piano skating boots with silver blades in competition.

 Career

 Early career

 Valieva began skating in 2009 in RSDUSSHOR in Kazan.
 Ksenia Ivanova first coached her, followed by Marina Kudriavtseva and Igor Lyutikov, and Natalia Dubinskaya.
 When she turned six, her parents moved her to Moscow to train at SSHOR Moskvich.
-In the spring of 2018, Valieva switched skating clubs to Sambo-70, where Eteri Tutberidze decided to allow Valieva to join her group.
+In the spring of 2018, Valieva switched skating clubs to Sambo-70, where Eteri Tutberidze allowed Valieva to join her group.
+Videos are available of Valieva's first competition at age 4 as well as a later one at age 9.

 In the 2018–19 season, before her international debut, recordings of Valieva's short program, set to Spiegel im Spiegel by Arvo Pärt and inspired by Pablo Picasso's painting Girl on a Ball, received worldwide attention.
 Tutberidze described it as her favorite program of the year.
 The program also drew the notice of Picasso's granddaughter Diana Widmaier Picasso, who invited Valieva to visit her in Paris.
 Among other victories that season, she won the Russian Younger Age Championships ahead of training mates Sofia Akatieva and Sofia Samodelkina.
 It was later announced that Valieva would keep her short program for her international debut in the upcoming season.